-4.4 Staff training
+4.3 Staff training

 It is important that all staff receive training to enable them to recognise the possible signs of abuse, neglect and exploitation and to know what to do if they have a concern.
+All staff will be directed to read Part 1 of Keeping Children Safe in Education (2023) and Annexes A & B and will sign an online declaration to say they have read the guidance.

 New staff and trustees will receive a briefing during their induction, which includes the schools' child protection policy and staff Code of Conduct, reporting and recording arrangements, and details for the DSL.
-All staff, including the head teacher (unless the head teacher is the DSL) and trustees will receive training that is regularly updated and the DSL will receive training updated at least every two years, including training in inter-agency procedures.
+All staff, including the head teacher (unless the head teacher is the DSL) and trustees will receive training, including online safety, that is regularly updated.